 To the right of the Home tab on the navigation bar, you’ll see a tab labeled Accounts.
 While you’ll get the very basics of your account on the Home page, clicking on My Accounts will give you a more detailed look into your Reclaim Hosting plan.

 You can View Details to see your account details, change the password for your product plan, and manage your account actions.
-See more on upgrading/downgrading your account here, and cancelling your account here.
+You can read about upgrading/downgrading your account, as well as cancelling your account.

 Next to the Accounts tab, you’ll see a tab on the navigation bar labeled cPanel.
 Your cPanel is your control panel to easily access and manage the files and applications of your account.
 For users with more than one hosting account, the menu item will convert to a dropdown menu to give you access to all of your cPanel areas from one screen.
 Read below to understand the basics of your cPanel dashboard.